-Krsna is based in San Francisco, California, and focuses on immigration enforcement issues, including state and local law enforcement’s cooperation with federal immigration agencies in unlawfully deporting immigrants, and Deferred Action for Childhood Arrivals advocacy, and surveillance issues relating to noncitizens.
+Krsna is based in San Francisco, California, and focuses on immigration enforcement issues, including state and local law enforcement’s cooperation with federal immigration agencies in unlawfully deporting immigrants, Deferred Action for Childhood Arrivals advocacy, and surveillance issues relating to noncitizens.

 Krsna joins the ILRC with a wealth of personal and professional immigration experience.
-Having immigrated to the United States with his parents when he was only four months old, Krsna grew up as an undocumented immigrant.
-Prior to law school, Krsna worked closely with the ILRC to establish a legal services program at Educators for Fair Consideration.
-As their Legal Services Manager, Krsna provided legal support to undocumented youth throughout the country.
+Having immigrated to the United States with his parents when he was only four months old, Krsna grew up undocumented.
+Prior to law school, Krsna worked closely with the ILRC to establish a legal services program at Immigrants Rising.
+As their Legal Services Manager, Krsna provided legal support to undocumented youth throughout the country

-Directly feeling the effects of our unjust immigration system, Krsna quickly became interested in attending law school in order to understand the legal system from a different lens.
+Directly feeling the effects of our unjust immigration system, Krsna quickly became interested in attending law school to understand the legal system from a different lens.